gtbjj/gtbjj.github.io/source/_posts/2021-03-20-Sunday-News-books-and-education.md

 ---
-title: "Sunday News: Books and Education"
+title: "Books and Education"
 author: Austin
 date: 2021-03-20 20:00:00
-category: [Essays, Kombat Kitchen]
+category: [Essays, Psychology]
-tags: [sunday news, carnivore, carnivore aurelius, books, education]
+tags: [philosophy, psychology, carnivore, carnivore aurelius, books, education]
 ---

 As some of you know, one of my goals this year is to read one book per month (approximately).
 More or less, this comes down to a nightly reading habit and even if I don't literally finish 12 books, 8-10 is still a lot of progress gained and wisdom learned.